designstem/projects/algorithms/index.md

 ## Grotto set design
 *by Michael Hansmeyer*

-Grotto set design for Mozart's opera Zauberflöte, directed by Romoeo Castellucci
+Grotto set design for Mozart's opera Zauberflöte, directed by Romeo Castellucci

-> ~*“I want to assume the mozartian potion and bring it to its maximum effect, and here in the gardens is the artificial grotto, the feathers of the fowler, the ceruse white with the artificial fly, the symmetry, palace of the 18th century.”*~
+> ~*“I want to assume the Mozartian potion and bring it to its maximum effect, and here in the gardens is the artificial grotto, the feathers of the fowler, the ceruse white with the artificial fly, the symmetry, palace of the 18th century.”*~

 <f-link to="http://www.michael-hansmeyer.com/">michael-hansmeyer.com</f-link>